nekorei05/spendo/README.md

-Spendo 💸
+## Spendo 💸

 Spendo is a modern, easy-to-use expense tracker app built with Flutter.
-It helps users manage their finances, track daily expenses, and analyze spending patterns in a simple and intuitive interface.
+It helps users manage their finances, track daily expenses and analyze spending patterns in a simple and intuitive interface.

 Features